Resume

 Freelance

 I have helped various clients to accelerate their data-driven projects on a freelance basis.
-If you are interested in hiring me, do not hesitate to get in touch.
+If you are interested in hiring me, feel free to get in touch.
 I speak multiple languages (R, Python, Stata, SQL, Ruby, JavaScript and HTML), and I have experience in the following techniques:

 Deep Learning